All Episodes

 I know.

-But were it not for that detail?
+But weren't not for that detail.

-This man would be uh a Reagan successor.
+This man would be a Reagan successor.

-May I offer uh John Howard?
+May I offer John Howard?

 I know, not eligible, but still.

-Because of course it would be a cheap victory for them.
+Because, of course, it would be a cheap victory for them, a cheap victory for our enemies.

-Now, down in Australia there was a huge storm about this.
+Now, down in Australia, there was a huge storm about this.

-Uh he's the head of the uh Howard is the head of the Liberal Party.
+Howard is the head of the Liberal Party.

-The Labor Party uh had a motion to censor the Prime Minister, Mr. Howard, and offered him a chance to apologize.
+The Labor Party had a motion to censor the Prime Minister, Mr. Howard, and offered him a chance to apologize.

-And uh this is what Howard said.
+And this is what Howard said.

 This is a quote.